aNurnberger/scratchpad/README.md

 		- What about that CoC Infrastructure report?
 		- So many costing questions...
 - Anything else?
 No.
-- Next meeting: End of July. [ ] Amy work w Lynda.
+- Next meeting: End of July.

-- Other
-	- [ ] CB will connect w Linsee about educational resources
-	- [ ] PB will look at documenting current TLO practices as a useful contribution to software work
+	- [ ] Amy work w Lynda.
-	- [ ] Future meeting frequency.
-Keep the frequency, but only for 45 min